MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/network-controller-overview.md

 ## Gateway management

 This Network Controller feature allows you to deploy, configure, and manage VMs that are members of a RAS Gateway pool, providing external network connectivity to your customer workloads.

-Network Controller allows you to automatically deploy VMs running RAS Gateway with the following gateway features:

-1. Configure multiple gateway VMs for scalability and specify the level of redundancy required.

-1. Use the following connectivity types that are supported between your virtual networks and remote networks:
+With gateways, the following connectivity types are supported between your virtual and remote networks:

-   - Site-to-site virtual private network (VPN) gateway connectivity using IPsec.
+- Site-to-site virtual private network (VPN) gateway connectivity using IPsec
-   - Site-to-site VPN gateway connectivity using Generic Routing Encapsulation (GRE).
+- Site-to-site VPN gateway connectivity using Generic Routing Encapsulation (GRE)
-   - Layer 3 forwarding capability.
+- Layer 3 forwarding capability

-1. Use Border Gateway Protocol (BGP) routing, which allows you to manage the routing of network traffic between your customers' VM networks and their remote sites.
+Gateway connections support Border Gateway Protocol (BGP) for dynamic route management.

 ## Virtual appliance chaining

-Anirban: Do you mean service chaining [as described here](/windows-server/networking/sdn/vnet-peering/sdn-vnet-peering#service-chaining)?
+Virtual appliance chaining (also called service chaining) enables you to direct traffic from one virtual network to a virtual appliance in another peered virtual network.
+You can use Network Controller to configure user-defined routes that point to virtual machines in peered virtual networks as the next hop IP address.
+This allows you to deploy hub-and-spoke networks, where the hub virtual network can host infrastructure components such as a network virtual appliance.
+All the spoke virtual networks peer with the hub virtual network, so traffic can flow through network virtual appliances hosted in the hub virtual network.
+To learn more about user-defined routes, see [Use Network Virtual Appliances on a Virtual Network](/windows-server/networking/sdn/manage/use-network-virtual-appliances-on-a-vn).

 ## Network Controller deployment considerations

 - Do not deploy the Network Controller server role on physical hosts.
-The Network Controller should be deployed on its own dedicated VMs and requires a reserved IP address to serve as the REST IP address.
+The Network Controller should be deployed on its own dedicated VMs.

 - You can deploy Network Controller in both domain and non-domain environments.
 In domain environments, Network Controller authenticates users and network devices by using Kerberos; in non-domain environments, you must deploy certificates for authentication.

 - It’s critical for Network Controller deployments to provide high availability and the ability for you to easily scale up or down with your datacenter needs.
-Use three to five clustered VMs in order to provide high availability on your network.
+Use at least three VMs in order to provide high availability for the Network Controller application.

 - To achieve high availability and scalability, Network Controller relies on Service Fabric.
 Service Fabric provides a distributed systems platform to build scalable, reliable, and easily managed applications.
 [Learn more about Network Controller as a Service Fabric Application](/windows-server/networking/sdn/technologies/network-controller/network-controller-high-availability#network-controller-as-a-service-fabric-application).